play-co/devkit/README.md

 2. Navigate to `http://localhost:9200` and select your game.
 You should now see your game running in the web simulator!
 3. Open `mygame/src/Application.js` and start coding!

+Pro-tip: You can specify a custom application template by adding the --local-template <path-to-local-app-template> or --git-template <path-to-git-repository> parameters to the `devkit init` command.
+This will create your new application starting with the given template file layout.
+You may want to fork the existing default template from https://github.com/gameclosure/devkit-application-template and create your own.

 ### Updating the DevKit

 DevKit consists of two parts: the command-line interface (the CLI, `devkit`) and the API running in your game.